standsleeping/design-kit/docs/reference/page-contract.md

 ## Manual mount (augmented levels)

 The default flow auto-mounts the canonical `LEVELS` from `components/system/nav-data.js` into the `[data-system-nav]` slot.
-A page that needs to extend the structure — for example, splicing in a sub-level whose items come from runtime data — opts out of auto-mount and calls `mountSystemSidebar` itself.
+A page that needs to extend the structure (for example, splicing in a sub-level whose items come from runtime data) opts out of auto-mount and calls `mountSystemSidebar` itself.

 To opt out, tag the slot with `data-system-nav-manual`.
 The page still satisfies the contract (the slot is present, the script is loaded), but the auto-mount selector skips it: